aiminhua/ncs_samples/README.rst

 |sample/nrf_dfu/ap_exFlash_rpc          |5340 appcore nrf dfu example with secondary slot on external Flash.
 Work with ble_netcore  |
 +---------------------------------------+-------------------------------------------------------------------------------------------+

-**note: see the README.rst in the individual sample folder for a detailed description of the sample**
+**note: see the README.rst in the individual sample folder for a detailed description of the sample**.

+**note: MCUBoot in all the examples uses the default signing key, which must be replaced with your own key before production.**

 Requirements
 ************